ASE-Workshop-2023/tutorial/_episodes/02-the-atoms-object.md

 {: .output}

 > ## Accessing help
-> In a jupyter notebook we can get the "docstring" of a method or function by adding ? to the name
+> In a jupyter notebook or IPython terminal we can get the "docstring" of a method or function by adding ? to the name
 >
 > ~~~
 > isotope.get_center_of_mass?